ieee-uottawa/ieee-office-backend/README.md

 # IEEE Office Backend

 Simple Go HTTP service to track office attendance using RFID/UID scans (designed for ESP32 or similar devices).
-It records sign-in and sign-out events, keeps an in-memory list of current attendees, and persists historical sessions to a local SQLite database.
+It records sign-in and sign-out events, keeps an in-memory list of current attendees, and persists visits to a local SQLite database.

 Can be used by the [IEEE Office Scanner ESP32](https://github.com/ieee-uottawa/ieee-office-scanner-esp32) device and the [IEEE Office Discord Bot](https://github.com/ieee-uottawa/ieee-office-discord-bot) to provide office presence tracking.